jeffreykegler/old_kollos/notes/misc/linear_space.md

     Use the connector lexemes to mark those places where more symbols are expected.
-    We call the locations of the connector lexemes, the "right edge" of the tree.
+    We call the locations of the connector lexemes, the "right edge" of the prefix tree.

 * Throw away the current Marpa parse, releasing its space.